MAGE: Machine-generated Text Detection in the Wild

+In this section, we explore to find the general distinction which is not influenced by text domain or generation LLMs.
+Prior work on unsupervised detection~\cite{detect-gpt, fast-detect-gpt} leverages the property that model generations reside in local minima of perplexity.
+We discover that such property also acts as a fundamental feature for PLM-based methods to effectively differentiate machine generations.

+Specifically, we use an \textbf{untuned} Longformer to obtain perplexity score \cite{ppl_mlm} for test set texts in the \textit{Unseen Domains} setting.
+Figure~\ref{fig:ppl1} illustrates how prior knowledge in PLMs, as measured by perplexity, aids in clustering two text sources into distinct peaks.
+The average perplexity score of machine-generated texts is notably lower than that of human writings, establishing an implicit pattern to distinguish them.

-Detectors that leverage the knowledge from pre-trained language models, e.g., GLTR and Longformer exhibit a tendency to misidentify human-written texts as machine-generated, typically in out-of-distribution settings.
-To this end, we explore the potential bias induced by pre-trained language models on identifying deepfake texts.
-We find that PLM-based detectors demonstrate overconfidence in text perplexity, i.e., the tendency to classify low-perplexity texts as machine-generated and high-perplexity ones as human-generated.
-Specifically, we use an untuned Longformer to obtain perplexity score \cite{ppl_mlm} for test set texts in the \textit{Unseen Domains} setting.
-We group the texts based on the correctness of detector predictions and present the results in Figure \ref{fig:ppl} (a).
-As can be observed, human-written texts that the Longformer detector misidentifies are of considerably lower average perplexity than those predicted correctly, but close to correctly predicted machine-generated texts.
-On the other hand, the average perplexity of incorrectly predicted machine-generated texts is lower than that of correctly predicted ones.
-We demonstrate the perplexity distribution of human-written and machine-generated texts in Figure \ref{fig:ppl} (b).
-We can see that false predicted human-written texts (darker green bars) are centered at the lower perplexity region, whereas false predicted machine-generated texts (darker khaki bars) are scattered at the higher perplexity region, forming an overlap that confuses PLM-based classifiers.
+However, perplexity bias can hinder robust detection.
+PLM-based detectors also exhibit overconfidence in text perplexity, classifying low-perplexity texts as machine-generated and high-perplexity texts as human-generated.
+We categorize the texts based on prediction correctness.
+As shown in Figure \ref{fig:ppl1}, misidentified human-written texts by the Longformer detector have significantly lower average perplexity compared to correctly predicted ones, but are similar to correctly predicted machine-generated texts.
+In contrast, the average perplexity of incorrectly predicted machine-generated texts is higher than that of correctly predicted ones.
+Figure \ref{fig:ppl2} presents a more intuitive visualization: false predictions of human-written texts (darker green bars) are concentrated in the lower perplexity region, while false predictions of machine-generated texts (darker khaki bars) are spread across the higher perplexity region.
+Paraphrasing attacks, illustrated in Figure~\ref{fig:ppl2_para}, cause the peak of human-written texts to be positioned between that of machine-generated texts (machine-generated, machine-generated-para, and human-written-para), leading to significant confusion for the Longformer detector.